All Episodes

 Yes.

-Well, unfortunately, diet is part of it.
+Well, unfortunately, diet is part of the thing.

-There are other things you can't have, too, like alcohol.
+There are other things you can't have too, like alcohol.

 Certainly tranquilizers, sleeping pills, painkillers, except for one kind.